 As McGill University approaches its 200th anniversary in 2021, we have developed a bold vision to transform the Library into a cutting-edge nexus for teaching, learning and research in the digital age.
-Fiat Lux is a 140 million dollar building project that is being realized through a combination of philanthropy and institutional support.
+The Fiat Lux Library Building Project is being realized through a combination of philanthropy and institutional support.

 The words inscribed above the entrance to an early library building, Fiat Lux: Let There Be Light, reflect the goal of this ambitious undertaking: to create a new Library complex that will accommodate exciting advances in technology-based learning and pedagogy, proactively positioning it to meet the needs of current and future McGill students, faculty and researchers.